saikoLED/TeensyLED/README.md

     non-functional.
 As yet untested.
   - May put enough noise onto the power supply so as to severly hinder normal operation.
+- No protection diode for reverse voltage protection at V+!
+- No inductor to reduce radiation onto input power.
 - The best design practices I know for managing these I have used, but I am not an EE, I only play one on TV sometimes.